 How Much Folic Acid A Woman Needs

 Wondering how much of folic acid you require and how long you need to take it?
 According to the ACOG, before pregnancy and during pregnancy, you need 400 micrograms of folic acid.
-It
+It is difficult to get folic acid from food alone.
+So, it is often recommended that pregnant women should take a daily vitamin supplement that contains folic acid.

 Well, for how many months?
 Your health care provider will be the best person to answer that.
 The researchers behind this study want the doctors to counsel the patients about the potential risks of progeny allergy of continuing folic acid supplementation for the entirety of pregnancy.
 Talk to your doctor about consuming folic acid supplementation and he/she will be able to give a final verdict, depending on your nutritional requirements.